ALL images are by the photographer above (free, wild, & unrestrained)

-His images have been published in National Geographic, National Audubon Society Books, Field Guides and Magazines, Birding, Western Birds, and numerous other books, magazines, periodicals internationally, CD's, DVD's, and research papers over the last 46 years.
+His images have been published in National Geographic, National Audubon Society Books, Smithsonian magazine, Nature Conservancy magazine, numerous Field Guides, Birding magazine, Western Birds magazine, and numerous other books, magazines, periodicals internationally, CD's, DVD's, and research papers over the last 48 years.

 His accomplishments include photographing nearly all (over 906 species) of the expected bird species, including many of the rarest, in North America.
 To that he has added many of the large mammals, cetaceans, and sea mammals and expanded into species from North America, the Bahamas, Japan, China.
 Hong Kong, Thailand, and east Asia.
 He has also been in the number one position on the most photographed birds in the American Birding Association area (North America) for the last several years.

 At present he has well over 1 million slides and digital stock images of these species (and sub-species) in different poses, age groups, and activities.